About the programme

 The programme aims to raise students’ aspirations and allow them to make informed decisions about their future career.
 The programme achieves this through work experience, skills workshops, mentoring as well as networking opportunities with those already in the industry.

 Applications for the 2019/20 cohort are now closed.

 Key Stage 4

 We are currently reviewing the Key Stage 4 offer for teachers for the upcoming 2019/20 academic year.
-We hope to have more information about our offer in November.
+We hope to have more information about our offer later in the year.
 Please check back with the website around then.

 Key Stage 5